 Largest Schools Near New York City, New York

-In 2015, six institutions in the city had student populations exceeding 20,000.
+In 2018, four institutions in the city had student populations exceeding 20,000.
 Four of these schools are located less than four miles from downtown.
 For those seeking a large school to pursue their education, consider the following options:

 Lowest Net Price